tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: bdqffdq:amendmentProperty
 - Preferred Label: amendment Property
-- Definition: Category of object properties that apply to Amendmentts
+- Definition: Category of object properties that apply to Amendments
-- Comments: Sub properties of this type group object properties that apply to amendment concepts such as AmendmentPolicy (DQ Needs), AmendmentMethod (DQ Solutions) and Amendment (DQ Reports).
+- Comments: Subproperties of this type group object properties that apply to Amendment concepts such as AmendmentPolicy (DataQualityNeed), AmendmentMethod (DataQualityMethods) and Amendment (DataQualityReports).
 - View in: [term-list](../list/bdqffdq/index.md#amendmentProperty)

 ********************